Red-tagging in the Philippines: The Anti-terrorism Act of 2020

-On June 11, 2020, Malacañang, through Presidential Spokesperson Harry Roque, denied claims that the government is out to red-tag opposition groups as a matter of policy, contradicting observations made by the United Nations Human Rights Office.
+On June 11, 2020, Malacañang, through Presidential Spokesperson Harry Roque, dismissed claims that the government is out to red-tag opposition groups as a matter of policy, contradicting observations made by the United Nations Human Rights Office.
 Roque said that safeguards are in place to prevent such abuses in the proposed Anti-Terrorism Act.

 In contrast, the UN took note of "serious human rights violations" in the country, noting that the filing of charges against political opponents and labeling persons who appear to have communist sympathies as suspected criminals are among the lapses.

 Additionally, under the law, a suspect could be detained for 14 days without charge – a period that can be extended to 24 days.
 Human rights attorneys say that violates a constitutional provision that a person must be charged within three days of detention.
 The law also allows wiretaps and lengthy surveillance, which raises privacy concerns, according to rights activists.
 The new law also includes a possible punishment of life imprisonment without parole, which rights advocates say leaves no chance for rehabilitation.

 Defenders of the law say that the 2020 Anti-Terrorism Act puts the Philippines at par with other countries in the world in legal action against terrorism.
 The government has also reassured that "activism is not terrorism" and that the law contains language protecting advocacy, protest, dissent, industrial action, and strikes that do not create "a serious risk to public safety."
 National Security Adviser Hermogenes Esperon defended the maximum of 24-day detention by saying that criminal cases against arrested suspected terrorists need more than three days of case build-up, which was the limit previously set in the Human Security Act of 2007.
 This new limit on the detention period is one of the most limited in the Asia-Pacific region, according to Esperon.